-The Bennett Mountain SNHA is being preserved on the Site.
-As described in the water resources section, water quality is being protected onsite, and the project area contributes little drainage area to the Haw River as a whole.
+As described in the water resources section, water quality is being protected onsite.
 Therefore the project should not impact the downstream aquatic SNHAs.
 It is our opinion that the project will have no significant direct impacts on state natural areas.